Buying a Home London Ontario

 - Any Revenue Canada liens or payments due.

 - Do you have any other payments and debts (boat, second home, etc.)

 - Child Support

 The Lender will compare your total debt to your ability to make current payments with your home loan added into the equation.
 Now, here’s the “stickler.”
 Most lenders have set different limits on your Debt Income Ratio, so it’s critically important to shop around.
 (I have seen huge differences in rates and terms, ask around) Don’t follow the “canned” financial advice you see on TV.
 Most of that advice is a “rule of thumb” and designed for the lowest credit rating and highest interest rates.

 If you spend two or three days to find a loan that saves you $10,000 to $60,000 over its term, your time is well worth it!
 Do a little homework on your own, or I can recommend some great mortgage providers that have helped hundreds of clients save thousands over the loan term.

 How You Value Homes Will Save You Thousands of Dollars And Heartaches!

-People make a big mistake when buying a home because they rely solely on “local neighbourhood market analysis information” to determine the right price.
+People can make a big mistake when buying a home because they rely solely on “local neighbourhood market analysis information” to determine the right price.
 Buyers rely on information provided by whom?
-A real simple question, and I hope you fully grasp this!
-I believe that historical home values and current prices of homes sold or not sold are facts, and they should not be confused with anything having the words ‘potential’, ‘should,’ ‘could be,’ or ‘averaging”.
+A straightforward question, and I hope you fully grasp this!
+I believe that historical home values and current prices of sold or not sold are facts, and they should not be confused with anything having the words ‘potential’, ‘should,’ ‘could be,’ or ‘averaging”.